What is Content Dripping?

 Creating a drip schedule with Premise is just as easy as everything else.
 The way I do it is to create a table of contents page.
 This page is the “home” for each class I create.
 You'll want to mark it for membership as well, as you don't want people to see these links unless they have access to this product.

 And then you create links to all the steps (or content pages).
-When you do it, you want to use a short code that comes with Premise. is the short code.
+When you do it, you want to use a short code that comes with Premise. [show-to] is the short code.
 And “accesslevel” is the attribute that tells it what level a person has to have to view it.
 And this is where you also want to add the drip component.
 You do it by adding one more attribute: “delay”.
-That’s it.
+That's it.

 Delays are counted in days from when the user entered the membership program.
 So, as you'll soon see, my students will get the first link right away, and then new levels every week over a three month period.